codename0og/hifi_testing_new/fork.md

 - It's way more sensitive than harvest or rmvpe; It can mistake the artifacts in audio ( such as post cleanup / post uvr: instrumental residues and such alike )
 - It's sound:noise detection capabilities are worse than RMVPE so, if there's too much of noise, humm etc., the extraction performance will suffer.
 - Quite heavy on gpu ( vRAM )
+- May cause memory leaks ( or so Mangio himself mentioned in his og repo. )
+- Sometimes the model's convergence ( during training ) might be slower or not as good as it is with rmvpe.

 -------------------------------------------------------------------------------------------------------------------------